top of page

 Design: Stinsensqueeze Studio

-Its pages reveal, for the first time, the full and inspiring story of a boy who dreamed, who became a shining star in the sky of international fashion.
-Hundreds of photographs, fashion illustrations Elbaz illustrated from childhood to adulthood, photographs from the exhibition itself, his life story, his unforgettable texts, and quotes, preserve the experience of visiting the exhibition and invite you to meet Alber - and fall in love.
+The exhibition book Alber Elbaz: The Dream Factory is a moving and heartfelt tribute that celebrates the life and work of the beloved designer.
+It gathers the treasures of the entire exhibition into a singular, beautifully crafted printed edition.
+Its pages reveal, for the first time, the complete and inspiring story of a boy who dreamed and became a shining star in the firmament of international fashion.
+Featuring hundreds of photographs and fashion illustrations, from Elbaz’s early sketches as a child to his mature creations, along with images from the exhibition, his life story, personal texts, and unforgettable quotes, the book preserves the magic of the exhibition experience and invites readers to meet Alber and fall in love.

 Curator and Catalog Editor: Ya’ara Keydar